n4s-linux/n4s/README_English.md

 If you are missing a feature, you can offer a bounty for such a feature.
 If several people offer a bounty for the same feature, the bounty can increase and make it more attractive for a developer to make it.

 # A simple and free accounting program
-Here, no bindings or payment cards are necessary.
 N4S is a free and open source accounting system, and thus free to use now and forever.

 It is almost safe to say that n4s is one of the cheapest accounting programs on the market.
 It only costs the time you have to invest in working in a more efficient way.
-And possibly hosting service which is available down to < 50 DKK/month if you want your accounts to be in the cloud and can be accessed from all over the world.
-For that price, you get an almost unlimited number of transactions, an unlimited number of accounts, unlimited snapshots and backups of your accounts, etc. You only pay for the space you used.
-If you choose to host your system, you should seek qualified help to secure the server.
-We recommend that a server's firewall is completely closed, with the exception of the port for the terminal's secure connection, which is encrypted with AES/Blowfish.

 You can get started by downloading and trying our OVA version on your machine, absolutely free.

-When you book in N4S, your accounting becomes a breeze.
+When you do bookeeping in N4S, your accounting becomes a breeze.
 Once you learn it... !

 Whether you have a brand new company, an association or just your household accounts, here you have an accounting program that can support your activities from now on and always.